The Logical Theory of Canonical Maps: The Elements & Distinctions Analysis of the Morphisms, Duality, Canonicity, and Universal Constructions in Set: Example: A more complex canonical map

-In a similar manner, one shows that the product $X\times_{\ast}Y$ in $Set_{\ast}$ is just the product $X\times Y$ in $Set$ with $\left\langle x_{0},y_{0}\right\rangle $ as the basepoint.
-Using the UMP of the product $X\times_{\ast}Y$ in $Set_{\ast}$, the two $Set_{\ast}$ maps $1_{X} :X\rightarrow X$ and the canonical $X\rightarrow1\rightarrow Y$, we have the unique canonical factor map $X\rightarrow X\times_{\ast}Y$ in $Set_{\ast}$ and similarly for $Y\rightarrow X\times_{\ast}Y$ in $Set_{\ast}$.
+In a similar manner, one shows that the product $X\times_{\ast}Y$ in $Sets_{\ast}$ is just the product $X\times Y$ in $Sets$ with $\left\langle x_{0},y_{0}\right\rangle $ as the basepoint.
+Using the UMP of the product $X\times_{\ast}Y$ in $Sets_{\ast}$, the two $Sets_{\ast}$ maps $1_{X} :X\rightarrow X$ and the canonical $X\rightarrow1\rightarrow Y$, we have the unique canonical factor map $X\rightarrow X\times_{\ast}Y$ in $Sets_{\ast}$ and similarly for $Y\rightarrow X\times_{\ast}Y$ in $Sets_{\ast}$.

-Then we put all the canonical maps together and use the UMP for the coproduct in $Set_{\ast}$ to construct the desired canonical map: $X\sqcup_{\ast }Y\rightarrow X\times_{\ast}Y$ in $Set_{\ast}$.
+Then we put all the canonical maps together and use the UMP for the coproduct in $Sets_{\ast}$ to construct the desired canonical map: $X\sqcup_{\ast }Y\rightarrow X\times_{\ast}Y$ in $Sets_{\ast}$.

-This example shows how in a $Set$-based category like $Set_{\ast}$, the given canonical maps for the structured sets (i.e., the basepoint maps $1\overset{x_{0}}{\rightarrow}X$) are combined with the canonical maps defined by the its \& dits analysis in $Set$ to give the canonical morphisms in the $Set$-based category.
+This example shows how in a $Sets$-based category like $Sets_{\ast}$, the given canonical maps for the structured sets (i.e., the basepoint maps $1\overset{x_{0}}{\rightarrow}X$) are combined with the canonical maps defined by the its \& dits analysis in $Sets$ to give the canonical morphisms in the $Sets$-based category.
 In abstract category theory, as in the case of a category $\mathcal{C}$ which is assumed to have finite products, finite coproducts, and a null object, the `atomic' canonical morphisms are all given as part of the assumed UMPs for products, coproducts, and the null object which are then composed to define other `molecular' canonical morphisms.
+That suggests that the only categories where a \textit{theory} of canonical morphisms is needed is $Sets$ and $Sets$-based categories, and that is the theory presented here.